surniaulula/wpsso-rrssb/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added a new Advanced Settings tab in the Responsible Buttons settings page with a "Sharing Buttons Cache Expiry" option.
+	* Added a new Advanced Settings tab in the Responsible Buttons settings page with a "Sharing Buttons HTML Cache Expiry" option.
 * *Bugfixes*
 	* None
 * *Developer Notes*